PokerListings Living Legend Award 2015

 As his doctors told him, "I'm not made of blood and flesh.
 I'm made of steel."

 Our eight nominees for the 2015 Spirit of Poker Living Legend are equally befitting of hyperbolic accolades in their own rights.

-The idea is the same though - to recognize a poker player over the age 50 who not only "competes" with the best young guns in game today, he or she often comes out ahead.
+All are poker players over the age 50 who not only compete with the best young guns in game today on a daily basis, they often come out ahead.

 Sharp of mind and spirit they repeatedly show us that game of poker doesn't have to pass you by as you get older.

 In fact you might even find yourself getting better at the game - and booking the results to prove it - well into your golden years.